-I've implemented this new website/blog you can currently see with using Nuxt.js, and deployed it on Netlify.
+I've implemented my new website/blog using Nuxt.js and deployed it on Netlify.
 Telmo inspired me with his fantastic clean-coded project to create my own.
 He built the blog telmo.im with Next.js(React) and markdown files.
 Which is really sexy in my opinion.
 That's the short story.

 Of course, there are some excellent headless CMS that I could use.
 But I found it a little over the top for a small blog like mine.
 It was also my wish to write new blog articles with markdown files, which then appear automatically.
 I chose @nuxt/content for this kind of job.

 If you use the Node Package Manager, then can you inject it directly in your project with:

 npm install @nuxt/content

 Here are some features:

 - Vue components in Markdown